gl1tterbomb/gl1tterbomb/README.md

 1. No DNI needed.. anyone can INT 👍

- 2. I need more booster gold fans or any DC/Marvel fans plsss  Im tired of batfam and MCU ;-;
+ 2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;

-3. Let u know Im not into eddsoworld, COD, FNF and some other fandom ;-;
+3. Let u know Im not into eddsoworld, COD, FNF, and some other fandom ;-;

 My friends will force me to match with them  👍  👍